 - Automate your drip marketing campaign so you can focus on gathering new leads elsewhere.
 Check our reviews of the best CRM and sales software in the market today to pick the best tool for that task.

+Here is another effective way to increase SaaS sales.
 You can do more than simply post content on your social media channels.
 Why not host twitter chats?
 The idea is similar to hosting a forum discussion in the past, where you introduce a topic, invite people to participate, and act as a moderator.
 People have since migrated to social media and Twitter is the ideal community to hold a forum, where readers can easily hashtag their way into the discussion.
 As with webinars, twitter chats should be topic-oriented, not product-centric.
 You can also invite other experts–your managers or your clients’ managers–to add more interest to the discussion.

 Here are a few tips on how to pull off Twitter chats: